wombleton/gitlaw-nz/acts/S/Sale of Liquor Act 1989.md

     (2) It is a defence to a charge under subsection (1) if the defendant satisfies the court that, as soon as the defendant or any employee of the licensee became aware of the situation, reasonable steps were taken in respect of each person concerned, either to take that person to a place of safety on the licensed premises or to remove that person from the licensed premises.

-    Section 168(1): amended, on 1 July 2013, by [section 413][444] of the Criminal Procedure Act 2011 (2011 No 81).

-    Section 168(1): amended, on 1 December 1999, by [section 97][494] of the Sale of Liquor Amendment Act 1999 (1999 No 92).
+    Section 168(1): amended, on 1 December 1999, by [section 97][517] of the Sale of Liquor Amendment Act 1999 (1999 No 92).

 ##### 169 Sales of spirits otherwise than in a glass

-*   (1) Every person commits an offence and is liable on conviction to a fine not exceeding $2,000 who, being the licensee or a manager of any licensed premises or an employee of the licensee, sells or supplies any spirits to any person, for consumption on the licensed premises, otherwise than in a drinking vessel of a capacity not exceeding 500 millilitres.
+*   (1) Every person commits an offence and is liable to a fine not exceeding $2,000 who, being the licensee or a manager of any licensed premises or an employee of the licensee, sells or supplies any spirits to any person, for consumption on the licensed premises, otherwise than in a drinking vessel of a capacity not exceeding 500 millilitres.

     (2) Subsection (1) does not apply to the sale or supply of any spirits to a person who is a lodger on the licensed premises for consumption in that part of the licensed premises in which that person lodges.

-    Section 169(1): amended, on 1 July 2013, by [section 413][444] of the Criminal Procedure Act 2011 (2011 No 81).

-    Section 169(1): amended, on 1 December 1999, by [section 98][495] of the Sale of Liquor Amendment Act 1999 (1999 No 92).
+    Section 169(1): amended, on 1 December 1999, by [section 98][518] of the Sale of Liquor Amendment Act 1999 (1999 No 92).

 ##### 170 Being on licensed premises outside licensing hours

-*   (1) Every person commits an offence and is liable on conviction to a fine not exceeding $2,000 who is found in any part of any licensed premises, other than club premises, that is used principally or exclusively for the sale, supply, or consumption of liquor---
+*   (1) Every person commits an offence and is liable to a fine not exceeding $2,000 who is found in any part of any licensed premises, other than club premises, that is used principally or exclusively for the sale, supply, or consumption of liquor---

     *   (a) at any time later than 30 minutes after the premises are required to close for the sale of liquor; or